-Maven Documents Template Builder is an add-on that you can install on a Google Doc, or Google Sheet, DOCX or XLSX file and use to build a template document with the data you have on Salesforce.
+Maven Documents Template Builder is an add-on that you can install on a Google Docs, Google Sheets, DOCX, or XLSX file and use it to build a template document with the data you have on Salesforce.

 After you follow these steps, you can now create your template using Google Sheets and use the "Template Builder" add-on.